fbpx

 I have spent many years providing psychotherapy in the mental health system, treating individuals struggling with a variety of mental health conditions, including anxiety, panic, OCD, PTSD, depression, as well as personality disorders.
 I also have worked for a number of years with individuals with acquired brain injury (including concussions and traumatic brain injury).
 But, no matter what diagnosis a person comes in with, I’ve worked hard to always see each person in his or her totality.

-When and why did you join Alongside You?
+When and why did Geoff join Alongside You?

 I joined the team in 2018.
 I was wanting a new adventure with more flexibility than is found in the mental health system.

-What skills do you need for your role at Alongside You?
+What skills does Geoff need for his role at Alongside You?

 Humility, patience, curiosity, compassion, and often when the road is hardest, humour.

-What do you love the most about Alongside You?
+What does Geoff love the most about Alongside You?

 A willingness to help any good idea happen.

-What would you be doing if you did not pursue the career path you have right now?
+What would Geoff be doing if he did not pursue the career path he has right now?

 Perhaps if I was truly brave/foolish, writing.

-How do you relax when you are outside of work?
+How does Geoff relax when he is outside of work?

 When I’m not climbing mountains, or fighting wildfires, I am usually doing underwater yoga – who am I kidding, I’m exhausted after work and kids.
 It is a lot of watching Netflix and relaxing for my wife and me!
 Although, I love a good book, a walk in nature, or a easy conversation with a friend.

-What do you consider the most important value?
+What does Geoff consider to be the most important value?

 While compassion, openness, humour and wisdom are all cherished values, it is in the spirit of adventure that I find myself most vital and alive.
 Adventure can be found in the stars, the sea, in a book or in a conversation.
 It is about a willingness to explore and grow, even if frightening or painful.
 It is in our adventures that we truly discover our fullest selves.